Israel is widely regarded by friends and foes alike as a Western state, but is it really Western?

 Israel is also non-Western for a variety of other reasons, he said.

 Orthodox Judaism enjoys a monopoly in religious affairs.
 Zionism is an ethnic-religious, non-civic form of nationalism.
+Advances in Medicine and the production of impotence medicines cheap generic of viagra.
 Israeli citizenship has not become a basis for a common identity between Jews and Arabs, a minority comprising 20 percent of Israel’s overall population.
 The law is seen as a “negotiated norm.”
 Israelis tend to exhibit “rough manners.”

 In conclusion, Smooha described Israel as a “hybrid,” a modern and developed “semi-Western” state.